-Contributions to the Penn State Media Association help enhance student life.
+Contributions to the Penn State Media Alumni Interest Group enhance student life.
 As a donor, your gift will work to support students directly through scholarship assistance in the form of the Michael D. Walsh Student Broadcasters Trustee Scholarship, while also supporting their operational needs through the Robert K. Zimmerman Endowment for Student Broadcasting and Centre Foundation’s John Raynar Penn State Media Leadership Fund.

-The Penn State Media Association operates on a slim annual budget, and strives to grow its endowed funds as aggressively as possible.
-Every gift counts, and
+The Penn State Media Alumni Interest Group is an all-volunteer Penn State Almni Association affiliate.
+We strive to grow our endowed funds as aggressively as possible.
+Every gift counts.

 One Time General/Recurring Gift to Penn State